link-bedside-nurses/vigilant-octopus-servers/docs/file-upload-api.md

 - Qualification documents (certifications, CVs, etc.)
 - Document verification workflow
 - **Payment-Appointment Linking**: Payments are now robustly linked to appointments, and payment status is tracked on the appointment.
 This enables accurate document and payment management for nurse and patient workflows.
+- **Data Consistency**: All DTOs now match the database models, including GeoJSON for location fields.
+All create/update APIs expect/request the same fields as the models.

 ## Features